Olympische Hymne: Lyrics

 The version above is the one sung at the opening ceremonies and differs in one word from Lubahn's original submission.
 Lubahn's word Rechtsgewalt (force of law) in the last of the three stanzas was replaced (over Lubahn's objection) with the word Eidestreu (bound by oath) by Reich Minister for Public Enlightenment and Propaganda Joseph Goebbels who found Lubahn's usage ambiguous and possibly democratic.

-Composition of the Olympische Hymne was completed by Strauss on December 22, 1934.
+Composition of Olympische Hymne was completed by Strauss on December 22, 1934.
 The principal music theme was derived from a major symphony Strauss planned but never finished.
 Strauss wrote disparagingly of the work to his librettist Stefan Zweig: "I am whiling away the boredom of the advent season by composing an Olympic Hymn for the plebs—I of all people, who hate and despise sports.
 Well, idleness is the root of all evil."
 The composer originally demanded 10,000 Reichsmark for the commission, but agreed to waive the fee altogether following negotiations with Lewald.

 During the 1936 Winter Olympics in Garmisch-Partenkirchen, the composer invited members of the IOC executive board to hear the work sung by an opera star from Munich.
 In February 1936, the IOC declared Strauss's composition as the Olympic anthem "for all time" much as it had in 1933 for Bradley-Keeler's composition.